This post may include affiliate links; for details, see our disclosure policy.

 - Smoky chipotle paprika (we used Victoria Taylor’s,; substitute smoked paprika, paprika, or chipotle powder if not available)

 - Preheat oven to 300°F.

 - Rinse and dry the kale.
-Remove the stems, and tear or cut into large pieces.
-In a bowl, toss with 2 tablespoons olive oil.
+Chop the kale into large pieces.
+In a bowl, toss the kale with the olive oil.

 - Line two baking sheets with parchment paper.
 Place kale leaves on the sheet in a single layer.
 Sprinkle lightly with a modest amount of smoky chipotle paprika or other spice of choice (add kosher salt if it is not already incorporated in your spice mix).